Share this post:

-It’s an impressive show and gets everyone into the festive mood.
+It’s an impressive show and gets everyone into a festive mood.
 Plus, it’s the perfect way to celebrate New Year’s Eve and Christmas in style!

 You don’t really need a reason to visit Medellin but if you’re coming to experience any of these marvelous Medellin celebrations you should be aware that demand for the city’s vacation rentals and hotels can be unusually high during these events.
 It pays to book in advance to avoid disappointment.

 Looking to learn more about one of the most beautiful cities in South America?
 You might also enjoy our guide to the weather and what to pack in Medellin!